devzendo/transputer-emulator/README.md

 Release Notes
 -------------
+0.0.2 Second Release (work in progress)
+* Converting the NodeServer to be IServer compatible.
+Similarly, "Hello World".

 0.0.1 First Release
 * Versioning and build now controlled by Maven and CMake.
 * Successfully runs hello2.asm !